Student Political Advocacy and Organizing

 What kind of work did you do throughout your internship experience?

-One of my favorite parts of my internship was when I got to use my voice to speak out on issues or on a piece of legislation that may impact our community.
-When I would use my voice to advocate for issues affecting my fellow students, I felt proud that I was able to take action and contribute to making positive changes.
-I also enjoyed going to the Youth Empowerment Summit in Phoenix where we got to network with other fellows across Arizona and participate in lobbying training.
-There I developed my public speaking skills as well as practiced my networking since I was able to meet other students who were also committed to finding ways to make change.
+I learned new skills related to advocacy, lobbying, and political organizing.
+One of my favorite parts of my internship was when I got to use my voice to speak out on issues.
+I felt proud that I was able to take action and contribute to making positive changes.
+I also enjoyed going to the Youth Empowerment Summit in Phoenix where I networked with other fellows across Arizona and participate in lobbying training.

 What was the most significant contribution you made?